Eugene-Fed/test_for_MindSet/README.md

 I was not able to make a dataset of more than **100,000** image options, because already at 150,000 a Memory Error occurs when saving the finished dataset.
 I am using *Intel Core i7* with *16GB of memory*.
 Perhaps it will be possible to make a dataset for 120-130 thousand, but I don’t see much point in this.

 ### RECOMENDATION FOR FUTURE:
 1. CHECK YOU DATASET!!!
-May it has severla errrors, that will give you **big shit**.
+It can has several errors, that will give you **big shit**.